The Illusion of Readiness in Health AI: Abstract

 \section{Abstract}

-{ Large frontier models like GPT-5 now achieve top scores on medical benchmarks.
-But our stress tests tell a different story.
-Leading systems often guess correctly even when key inputs like images are removed, flip answers under trivial prompt changes, and fabricate convincing yet flawed reasoning.
-These aren't glitches; they expose how today's benchmarks reward test-taking tricks over medical understanding.
-We evaluate six flagship models across six widely used benchmarks and find that high leaderboard scores hide brittleness and shortcut learning.
-Through clinician-guided rubric evaluation, we show that benchmarks vary widely in what they truly measure yet are treated interchangeably, masking failure modes.
-We caution that medical benchmark scores do not directly reflect real-world readiness.
-If we want AI to earn trust in healthcare, we must demand more than leaderboard wins and must hold systems accountable for robustness, sound reasoning, and alignment with real medical demands.
+{ Large language models have demonstrated remarkable performance in a wide range of medical benchmarks.
+Yet underneath the seemingly promising results lie salient growth areas, especially in cutting-edge frontiers such as multimodal reasoning.
+In this paper, we introduce a series of adversarial stress tests to systematically assess the robustness of flagship models and medical benchmarks.
+Our study reveals prevalent brittleness in the presence of simple adversarial transformations: leading systems can guess the right answer even with key inputs removed, yet may get confused by the slightest prompt alterations, while fabricating convincing yet flawed reasoning traces.
+Using clinician-guided rubrics, we demonstrate that popular medical benchmarks vary widely in what they truly measure.
+Our study reveals significant competency gaps of frontier AI in attaining real-world readiness for health applications.
+If we want AI to earn trust in healthcare, we must demand more than leaderboard wins and must hold AI systems accountable to ensure robustness, sound reasoning, and alignment with real medical demands. }